AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-32/acsd-51528-different-behaviors-on-snake-case-formatting.md

 <u>Expected results</u>

-The **[!UICONTROL populateWithArray]** should transform object properties to snake_case correctly, making it compatible with the AbstractModel's Getters and Setters.
+The **[!UICONTROL populateWithArray]** should transform object properties to snake_case correctly, making it compatible with the **[!DNL AbstractModel's]** Getters and Setters.

 <u>Actual results</u>

-When using the **[!UICONTROL populateWithArray]** function, any object properties that contain a 2 or more capital letters in row in its name will cause the snake_case transformation to be incorrect in the final data array.
+When using the **[!UICONTROL populateWithArray]** function, any object properties that contain two or more capital letters in row in it's name will cause the snake_case transformation to be incorrect in the final data array.

 ## Apply the patch